United Way provides financial support to nonprofit partners across Western Connecticut through its annual Community Impact grant cycle.

 For more information on the City of Danbury Grant Process, please review our City of Danbury Grants 23-24 Notice of Funds Availability.

 Please contact Victoria Scofield at Victoria.firstname.lastname@example.org or 203-883-6704 with any questions about the application process or if you are interested in serving on a review committee.
 City of Danbury Grant Review Roles and Responsibilities (PDF)

-EMERGENCY FOOD & SHELTER PROGRAM (EFSP) GRANT PROCESS – OPEN
+EMERGENCY FOOD & SHELTER PROGRAM (EFSP) GRANT PROCESS – CLOSED

 For Greater Danbury & City of Stamford Only

 The EFSP was created in 1983 to supplement and expand the work of local social service agencies, both nonprofit and governmental, in an effort to help people with economic (not disaster-related) emergencies.
 EFSP funding is restricted Federal Funding awarded through the Department of Homeland Security and is open to all organizations helping hungry and homeless people.